FlutterTutorialNet/flutter-firebase/README.md

 ## Use following kotlin version at build.gradle file for avoiding compilation error
 ext.kotlin_version = '1.4.32'

-## Following code need to add into settings.gradle file for fixing error.
+## Following code need to add at the end of settings.gradle file for fixing plugins loading error.

 def flutterProjectRoot = rootProject.projectDir.parentFile.toPath()<br />